vpanada20/Summit-Sync-V/README.md

 For questions, reach out to the Summit Sync dev team or open an issue in this repo.

-Built with 💙 by Summit Sync Architects https://cognizant-2ee-dev-ed.develop.my.site.com/SummitSync/
+Built with 💙 by Summit Sync Architects with hardwork and https://cognizant-2ee-dev-ed.develop.my.site.com/SummitSync/